StackStorm/st2docs/docs/source/install/upgrades.rst

 3. Upgrade Mistral database:

-This section can be skipped if running on RHEL/Centos 8.x as Mistral is not installed on these distributions.
+This step can be skipped if running on RHEL/Centos 8.x as Mistral is not installed on these distributions.

    .. sourcecode:: bash